jimtyhurst/more-scipy-notebook/README.md

 # README

-This Docker image includes some Python libraries in addition to those already included in the [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook):
+This [Docker image](./Dockerfile) installs a few more Python libraries to a Jupyter notebook server, in addition to those included in the [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook), which already includes many popular libraries for machine learning:

 * [Documentation of jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)
 * [Dockerfile for jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/dockerfile)